nicollaslopes/cybersec-notes/protocols/README.md

 There was a need for standardization to be used as a reference for software developers and hardware manufacturers in order to create products that were compatible with each other.

-The OSI Model (Open Systems Interconnection) is a conceptual model made up of 7 layers.&#x20;
+The OSI Model (Open Systems Interconnection) is a conceptual model made up of 7 layers.

 The TCP/IP Model consists of 4 layers and has become a simplification of the OSI model.